geo-python/site/source/index.rst

 `Automating GIS processes course <https://autogis.github.io>`_ and `Introduction to Quantitative Geology <https://introqg.github.io>`_.

+.. admonition:: Open Access!

+    The course is **open for everyone to follow online**.
+The aim of this course is to share the knowledge and help people to get started with their journey for doing science more efficiently and in a reproducible manner using Python programming.

-.. admonition:: Course codes
+.. admonition:: University of Helsinki students

     The Geo-Python course runs under two course codes in teaching period 1 at the University of Helsinki.
+    Please sign up using only one of these course codes (not both)!

     - GEOG-329-1 for geography students
     - GEOK_3030 for geology students

-    Helsinki students, please sign up using only one of these course codes (not both)!

-.. admonition:: Open Access!

-    The course is **open for everyone to follow online**.
-The aim of this course is to share the knowledge and help people to get started with their journey for doing science more efficiently and in a reproducible manner using Python programming.

 Course format
 -------------